Dynamical mean field approach to associative memory model with non-monotonic transfer functions: Results

 Ref.~\cite{Shiino1993} shows that SCSNA can accurately describe macroscopic quantities such as storage capacity and the local-field distribution as long as the function $g(x)$ is uniquely determined by Eq.~(\ref{eq:g_function}).
-However, it also reports that when multiple solutions of Eq.~(\ref{eq:g_function}) emerge as the profile of $f(a)$ is gradually modified, the SCSNA predictions become unreliable.
-Indeed, in the present model, the convergent DMFT solution reveals that Eq.~(\ref{eq:g_function}) admits multiple branches [Fig.~\ref{fig:fig9}].
-For each input $m + \phi_i$ in Eqs.~(\ref{eq:m_macro})–(\ref{eq:sig2_macro}), the appropriate branch of $g(m + \phi_i)$ is determined by the entire history of the DMFT dynamics.
-This implies that DMFT is indispensable for examining the fixed-point structure of the retrieval dynamics.
+However, it is also reported that when multiple solutions of Eq.~(\ref{eq:g_function}) emerge as the profile of $f(x)$ is gradually modified, the SCSNA predictions become unreliable.
+Indeed, in the present model, the convergent DMFT solution reveals that Eq.~(\ref{eq:g_function}) admits multiple branches {while $g(x)$ is a single valued function for a monotonic transfer function (figures~\ref{fig:fig10} (a,b))} For each input $m + \phi_i$ in Eqs.~(\ref{eq:m_macro})--(\ref{eq:sig2_macro}), the appropriate branch of $g(m + \phi_i)$ is determined by the entire history of the DMFT dynamics.
+This implies that DMFT is indispensable for examining the fixed-point structure of the retrieval dynamics {when non-monotonic transfer functions are used.}